MRRisley/BANA6043/README.md

 4. [Free SAS e-learning](https://www.sas.com/en_us/learn/academic-programs/resources/free-sas-e-learning.html)

 **DataCamp**
-This class is supported by [DataCamp](www.datacamp.com), the most intuitive learning platform for data science.
+~~This class is supported by [DataCamp](www.datacamp.com), the most intuitive learning platform for data science.
 Learn R, Python and SQL the way you learn best through a combination of short expert videos and hands-on-the-keyboard exercises.
-Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.
+Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.~~

+I will no longer require DataCamp as part of the course.
+Many in the analytics community, including me, find DataCamp's response to an incident of sexual assault by one of its executives **shamefully insufficient**.
+For more information, [this page is currently documenting the situation as it plays out.](https://dhavide.github.io/a-note-to-our-commuity-on-building-trust.html)

 ### [About Me](https://mrrisley.github.io/BANA6043/MRR-CV.pdf)